 Let me start by saying I am talking about the common daylily, Hemerocallis fulva, as well as its various Hemerocallis friends and relatives; there are thousands.
 What I am most definitely not talking about are bona fide lilies, like the Easter lily, which, if you are unfortunate enough to eat, you had better hope that the Resurrection is real…

 I’d read long ago about the edibility of the common lily of my youth, which we incorrectly called tiger lilies because of their orange stripes.
 But this would have been in the 1980s, when edible flowers reached their trendy zenith.
-Nasturtium flowers, anyone?
+Nasturtium flowers all over the plate, anyone?
 Meh.
 My young self wrote off lilies as part of that prancy fad.

 The drama with daylilies is all in the eating.